calebjmatthews/endless-desert/concept.md

   [X] Show building problems on map
   [X] Rebalance implements
   [X] Fortuities appear above map
-  [X] Fix fortuity frequency
+  [ ] Fix fortuity frequency
   [ ] Trade option multipliers
   [ ] Implements in separate trade good category
-  [ ] Additional equipment and textile sources as trade goods [ ] Trader conversations
+  [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Trader conversations
   [ ] Exploration long-term progression quests
   [ ] Add animations to memos
   [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Storing an occupied house kicks out the leader
+  [ ] Storing an assigned to building removes leader
+  [ ] Fortuity with options for new equipment quests
   [ ] More repeatable fortuities
   [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] Hide recipes missing ingredients